hydrologie/xhydro/CONTRIBUTING.rst

         git checkout -b name-of-your-bugfix-or-feature

-    Now you can make your changes locally.
+    You can now make your changes locally.

 #.
 When you're done making changes, we **strongly** suggest running the tests in your environment or with the help of ``tox``: